YashKumarVerma/simple-rbs/README.md

 and see the coverage report here : [simple-rbs-coverage.surge.sh](http://simple-rbs-coverage.surge.sh/)

 Note that since cache is disabled during tests, the cache service has poor coverage.
 If you are interesting in manually testing the roles, follow the readme from here.
+Using this [postman collection](https://documenter.getpostman.com/view/10043948/Tz5v3an4) can ease up the testing process.

 ## Running
 - `yarn install`